 District's pension obligations and to comply with the District's Pension Funding Policy.
-In the event that a District's pension plan achieves a "superfunded" status (funding level exceeds 100%), District staff will report to the Board and provide a recommendation to the Board on the handling of these excess funds after the most recent CalPERS actuarial report is released
+In the event that a District's pension plan achieves a "superfunded" status (funding level exceeds 100%), District staff will report to the Board and provide a recommendation to the Board on the handling of these excess funds after the most recent CalPERS actuarial report is released plan in a timely manner when revenues fluctuate from year to year.
+Adequacy of this fund will be reviewed by District staff annually, after the most current CalPERS actuarial report is released and the District's financial audit is completed.

-Contributions: Any excess from the Water Operating Fund after annual contributions to the audit is completed.
+Contributions: Any excess from the Water Operating Fund after annual contributions to the

 Capital and Equipment Fund is made for that year.
 Contributions to this fund can only be made with Board approval.
-Maintaining an adequate balance in this fund reflects the Board's commitment to achieve a fully funded pension plan in a timely manner when revenues fluctuate from year to year.
+Maintaining an adequate balance in this fund reflects the Board's commitment to achieve a fully funded pension